-Mr. Keppler is the Chairman and Chief Executive Officer of Enviva, a leading global renewable energy company specializing in sustainable wood bioenergy.
-Since co-founding Enviva in 2004, Mr. Keppler has been responsible for setting the company’s strategic direction and leading and managing its growth from a start-up to the world’s largest producer of sustainable wood pellets, a reliable, renewable alternative to coal and other fossil fuels.
+Mr. Keppler is the Executive Chairman of the Board of Enviva Inc., a position he assumed following his tenure as the company’s Chairman and Chief Executive Officer from 2004 until 2022.
+As a founder of Enviva Inc., Mr. Keppler was responsible for setting the company’s strategic direction and leading and managing its growth from a start-up to the world’s largest producer of sustainable wood pellets, a reliable, renewable alternative to coal and other fossil fuels.

 Mr. Keppler led Enviva Partners, LP (NYSE: EVA) to its initial public offering on the New York Stock Exchange on April 29, 2015, making it the first publicly traded company in the industry.
 He serves on the Board of the Sustainable Biomass Program (SBP), a non-profit standard-setting organization that manages a voluntary certification system designed for woody biomass used in energy production.
-Last year, Mr. Keppler was named an Entrepreneur Of The Year® 2021 National Award winner by Ernst & Young LLP (EY US).
+Mr. Keppler is also a member of the Board of Advisors of Red Sea Farms.
+In 2021, Mr. Keppler was named an Entrepreneur Of The Year® 2021 National Award winner by Ernst & Young LLP (EY US).
 He holds a Bachelor of Arts in Political Economy from the University of California, Berkeley, as well as a Master of Business Administration from the Darden Graduate School of Business Administration at the University of Virginia.

 John C. Bumgarner, Jr.